beaker-project/restraint-devel-tools/README.md

    see the backtrace, then run 'up 10' for example to point yourself to the function with visibility.

-   From there, you can run the scripts like the following:
+   From there, you can run the scripts like the following.

       `print_all_app_data app_data`